servo/highfive/README.md

 ```
 Each test runs with a mock Github API provider, so no account information
 or network connection is required to run the test suite.

+## Configuring a Highfive

+Copy `config.sample` to `config`.
+Add the username of the account that will be
+commenting as highfive.
+When logged into that account, visit
+`https://github.com/settings/tokens` and create a token with the permissions:

+* repo
+* public_repo
+* user

+Add that access token's value to the `token` field of the config.